 * The goal is to keep invasive procedures to an absolute minimum in the field to avoid infection.
 However, if deemed necessary, a paramedic has the training to do it.

-Additionally, Paramedics Advanced Cardiac Life Support (ACLS) is required in order for paramedics to maintain their certifications … and this is the same required of doctors!
-In other words: a critical cardiac patient or a patient in cardiac arrest will receive the same standard of care from a paramedic as they would from a doctor!
+Additionally, Paramedics Advanced Cardiac Life Support (ACLS) is required in order for paramedics to maintain their certifications … and this is the same requirement for doctors!
+In other words, a critical cardiac patient or a patient in cardiac arrest will receive the same standard of care from a paramedic as they would from a doctor!

 The goal of having you run through the gauntlet of all these requirements is to ensure that you will be successful in the training program.
 So while it may seem like a pain in the butt, it keeps the classes narrowed down to those who have the mettle to become paramedics.